sowebio/acmemgr.sh/README.md

 ACCOUNT_EMAIL='your@email.adress'
 ```

-All variables are only used by acme.sh, except for three :
+Most parameters are only used by acme.sh, except for three :

 - ACCOUNT_DNS01 will be used consistently by **acmemgr.sh** and acme.sh.
 - CERT_HOME will be used consistently by **acmemgr.sh** and acme.sh.
 - ACCOUNT_EMAIL will be used for two purposes: through acme.sh, Let's Encrypt will be able to sent you messages (about the near expiring certificates, for example) and **acmemgr.sh** will be able to sent you all events about yours certificates management.

+A parameter is only used by acmemgr.sh :

+- EMAIL_EVEN_NOT_RENEWED set to 1 send an email to confirm that renewing has been tested but not mandatory yet.

 ### Filling the account keys and secret